trueos/trueos-docs/trueos-handbook/helpsupport.rst

    Creating a Bug Report

-Here are some guidelines for creating solid bug reports:
+Here are some basic guidelines for creating useful bug reports:

 **Title Area**